Frequently Asked Questions about the Academy

 Tuition at the Academy is kept intentionally low – about one third of the cost of undergraduate tuition at HCU.
 For 2023-2024, tuition is $1000 per each two-semester, three-credit course.
 This tuition rate also applies to high school juniors and seniors who enroll in traditional one-semester, three-credit undergraduate courses.

 In addition to tuition, each student will be responsible for a yearly $50 registration fee.
 Each family (even if more than one member is enrolled in the Academy) is responsible for a yearly $100 technology fee.

 Are there any GPA requirements to apply to the Academy?

-No. Any high school student is invited to apply to the Academy.
+No. Any high school student ready to take on the challenges of college-level work is invited to apply to the Academy.
 Applications are reviewed on a case-by-case basis for potential student success.
 Students who typically perform well in Academy courses have demonstrated the ability to keep up with a rigorous reading schedule and regular writing assignments.